Steel Prophet: History

 Pete Parada left the group after the release of "Into the Void", and Pat Magrath joined on drums for "Dark Hallucinations"; Kevin Cafferty filled in at Wacken and the Heavy Oder Was festivals, and played on the "Messiah" album.
 After Messiah was released Jon Pons departed, with Jim Williams replacing him on guitar.
 By the end of 2000, the band already had their next studio album completely written and pre-produced - but because they did not want to put out a third release in one year, they decided to release Book Of The Dead in early 2001.
 This album had still the same style of music as the previous two albums, but was also packed with references of the first album The Goddess Principle.
 Two of the new songs use the same short intros as two songs on the debut album and the slow instrumental song Ruby Dreams (Fear And Hope) from the debut album appeared in a re-recorded and rearranged version.

 In 2002, the band released their sixth studio album Unseen.
 The album title was a reference to a song the band had on their album Messiah.
 Unseen was the first Steel Prophet release that did not have a booklet.

-Vocalist Rick Mythiasin left the band in June 2002.
-In the process of making the album Unseen, Band leader Steve Kachinsky did not want vocalist Rick Mythiasin to use his characteristic high-pitched voice on the album anymore.
+Vocalist Mythiasin left the band in June 2002.
+In the process of making the album Unseen, band leader Kachinsky did not want Mythiasin to use his characteristic high-pitched voice on the album anymore.
 The majority of lyrics were written by Mythiasin.

 In 2004, new vocalist Nadir D`Priest joined the band.
 Soon after that, they released their seventh and last studio album Beware through Nightmare Records.
 The album brought a slight glam rock vibe into the music.
 Shortly after that former Hellion bassist Glenn Cannon was added to the lineup while Vince Dennis (Vincent Price) was on tour with Ice T's band Body Count.
 Dennis later rejoined Steel Prophet.

-Half a year later, Steve Kachinsky announced that they once again changed their vocalist.
+Half a year later, Kachinsky announced that they once again changed their vocalist.
 It was announced that Bruce Hall, vocalist of the band Agent Steel, was the new vocalist for Steel Prophet.
 Yet, no new material was recorded with him and no live shows were played either.